Acne scars: Diagnosis and treatment

 Best for: Treating a few depressed scars, but not icepick scars.

-Skin tightening: This is a newer treatment and tends to be more affordable.
+This is a newer treatment and tends to be more affordable.
 This treatment is safe for all skin colors.

 Dermatologists often use a technology called radiofrequency to tighten the skin.
 As the skin tightens, depressed acne scars become less noticeable.